Today’s Guest: Frank Zappa, musician

 I said I’d do it if no one else volunteered.

-FRANK ZAPPA audio excerpt: “Americans are so stupid.
+FRANK ZAPPA podcast excerpt: “Americans are so stupid.
 They think it’s impossible to do anything creative without (being on drugs)… You don’t need to be ripped to do something creative.
 Don’t be wasted.
 Just do it.”

 Then, as now, I wasn’t afraid of interviewing anyone.
 Then it was foolish; I had no on-air experience and even less experience interviewing anyone for broadcast.
 Oh, and I knew absolutely zero – ZERO! – about Mr. Zappa.